AdaCore/aws/docs/source/using_aws.rst

 Before going further you must check that `AWS` has been configured with `SSL` support.
 See :ref:`Building`.
-You must also have installed the `OpenSSL` library on your system.
+You must also have installed the `OpenSSL` or `GNUTLS` libraries on your system.
 If this is done, you can continue reading this section.

 .. _Initialization: